Dofollow vs nofollow links and their value for SEO

 Can nofollow links hurt your website?

-When it comes to nofollow backlinks, Google’s stance on them has been the same since 2013: they do not harm your website unless they are obtained from spammy link exchanges.
+When it comes to nofollow backlinks, Google’s stance on them has been the same since 2013: they do not harm your website unless they are obtained from spammy link exchanges (black hat SEO strategies).
 You should prioritize getting backlinks from high-quality sources and regularly monitor if spammy websites link to you.
-For example, you can add your backlinks to SE Ranking’s Backlink Monitor and filter them by the Domain Trust score, which indicates the level of authority that a referring domain has:
+In Backlink Monitor, you can filter them by the Domain Trust score, which indicates the level of authority that a referring domain has:

-To remove potentially harmful backlinks, you’ll have to contact the websites that are referring to your site or collect a full list and submit it to Google or other search engines that you’re targeting.
+To remove potentially harmful backlinks, you’ll have to contact the websites that are referring to your site.

 You don’t need to add nofollow links to a disavow file in most cases.
 A disavow file is used to tell search engines to ignore certain links, and nofollow links already inform search engines not to pass on any influence or authority.
 So, unless you have specific reasons to believe that certain nofollow links are actively hurting your website or causing problems, it is generally unnecessary to include them in a disavow file.